Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 1. Make sure that you are signed in and using the correct project (ncsu-shellcast) by running `gcloud info`.
 2. From the root directory of your local repository, you can deploy the application to Google App Engine by running `gcloud app deploy`.

+### 5.4 Mirroring code updates on GitHub public repo

+1. The NCSU GitHub Enterprise repo of ShellCast at https://github.ncsu.edu/biosystemsanalyticslab/shellcast is also mirrored on the public GitHub site at https://github.com/Biosystems-Analytics-Lab/shellcast.
+Mirroring is set up through git add and git push remotes as explained [here](https://jigarius.com/blog/multiple-git-remote-repositories).
+2. When adding and pushing changes to the remote GitHub Enterprise repo, use `git push all`.
+This will make sure both remote locations are up-to-date.

+We created the GitHub public repo and initiated remote mirroring after realizng the public view of the NCSU Enterprise GitHub repository was only public with NCSU authentication (i.e., public to only folks affiliated with NCSU).

 ## 6. Testing

 [pytest](https://docs.pytest.org/en/latest/) is used for unit testing.  [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/) is used to generate code coverage reports.
 The unit tests use pytest fixtures quite extensively.
 See the [pytest fixtures documentation](https://docs.pytest.org/en/stable/fixture.html) for more information.
 All of the fixtures are specified in tests/conftest.py.